Summary

 Weeks 7 and 8 focused on eliminating duplication across implementation,

-documentation, and tests by restructuring refs list
+documentation, and tests by restructuring refs list as a wrapper around

 What I Worked On